 For further information on investment activities, reference should be made to the annual report of Funds SA.
-The financial report of Funds SA discloses the investment assets, liabilities, income and expenses relating to the investment activities of Funds SA.
+The financial report of Funds SA discloses the investment assets, liabilities, income and expenses relating to the investment activities of Funds SA (a South Australian Government Entity).